UV-responsive cyclic peptide progelator bioinks

 Poly(alkyl glycidyl ether) hydrogels for harnessing the bioactivity of engineered microbes

-Magneto- and photo-responsive hydrogels by co-assembly of peptides, cyclodextrins and superparamagnetic nanoparticles
+Magneto- and photo-responsive hydrogels from the co-assembly of peptides, cyclodextrins, and superparamagnetic nanoparticles

 Charge-tuning of glycosaminoglycan-based hydrogels to program cytokine sequestration